1pram/Accountable_Automation_Framework/docs/deployment.md

 3. Click on the Windows Key, then on Run, and you will type: mstsc

+4. Press Enter

-4. From there, click on "Show Options" near the lower left corner and then on the "Local Resources" tab.
+5. From there, click on "Show Options" at the lower left corner and then on the "Local Resources" tab.

-5. Click on More and check the box next to Drives
+6. Click on More and check the box next to Drives

-6. Click OK when you're done
+7. Click OK when you're done

 ### 8. Open the SSH tunnel to RDP